 Check out Renee's new invited review and commentary on repurposing verteporfin as a treatment for glioblastoma in this month's issue of Neuro-Oncology:

 Due to new funding from NINDS, we are hiring a new postdoctoral fellow to work with us on receptor tyrosine kinase fusion variants in pediatric gliomas.
-This position will include work with human brain organoid models and mouse models to examine origins of tumor stem cells and tumor cell - glial cell interactions in the neural microenvironment, and will involve collaboration with other neuro-oncology groups at Emory.
+This position will include work with human brain organoid models and animal models to examine origins of tumor stem cells and tumor cell - glial cell interactions in the neural microenvironment, and will involve collaboration with other neuro-oncology groups at Emory.
 Please send Dr. Read your resume and contact information for 3 references if you are interested in joining our team.
-See the job posting on Emory's career website here.

 Dr. Read has been promoted to Associate Professor!
 Thank you to all of the current and previous members who contributed to the successes of our lab!
 This is an important recognition of everyone's contributions!

 We have been awarded a pilot grant from the Morningside Center for Innovative and Affordable Medicine for our research on repurposing the drug verteporfin as a new therapy for pediatric glioblastoma.
 We're excited to expand our translational research on new therapies for brain tumors, and to hopefully launch new clinical trials for children with brain tumors.

 We have been awarded a new Winship Pilot Award for our research on receptor tyrosine kinase fusion variants in pediatric gliomas in human and mouse models.
 Excited to get started on a new collaboration with Dr. Brian Olson at Winship!
 Time to celebrate!